anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 The Scrum Master had additional responsibilities:
 - assigning tasks to team members, taking into consideration their preferences and skills
-- ensuring all sprint objectives were met in a timely manner
+- checking to ensure all sprint objectives were met in a timely manner
-- taking initiative on addressing challenges in completing tasks
+- taking initiative on addressing challenges in completing tasks on time
 - leading communication with the Technical Documentation Writer who was the only team member in a different country and school
 - leading the design arrangement of elements within the LRM App

 The Technical Documentation Writer prepared a Documentation Plan, interviewed the UDC students as Subject Matter Experts on the app's development, prepared this Technical and Developer Notes document for internal use, and wrote the README file for external users of the LRM App.
+To do this the Technical Documentation Writer learned to use Markdown in GitHub and became familiar with the GitHub workflow involving branch management and making pull and push requests for changes to the documentation files in the repository.

+### Group 5 Reflections on Collaboration
+Group 5-UDC-Seneca found the COIL project positive and enriching both academically and professionally.
+The collaboration required working across different languages (Spanish and English) time zones (a six-hour difference), and disciplines (Artificial Intelligence and Technical Communication), and it worked seamlessly with the help of the shared technologies for communication and project management: Taiga, GitHub, Zoom, MS Teams, and e-mail.

 ### Developers Considerations